How to Start an Animal Rescue or Other Nonprofit Animal Organization

 Select locations and assign volunteers to post the notices.
 Vet clinics, groomers, public libraries, town halls, supermarket bulletin boards, pet supply stores, and local businesses should all be covered.
 To maintain good relations in the community, always ask permission before posting notices.

 Contact the media.
 Send a news release to the local newspapers and a public service announcement to local radio stations.
-(See the publicity section in Getting Your Paws on More Money for more information.)
+(See the publicity section in Animal Shelter Fundraising Ideas for more information.)

 Creating publicity materials that work